 Let’s start configuration

-At the very beguining of the « configuration.h » file you will see parameter CUSTOM_MACHINE_NAME followed by some name into brackets
+At the very beginning of the « configuration.h » file you will see parameter CUSTOM_MACHINE_NAME followed by some name into brackets

-Here you can setup a custom text with a limited of 13 caracters if your lcd language is set to english or french.
-(Other languages may display more of less caracters.)
+Here you can setup a custom text with a limited of 13 characters if your lcd language is set to English or french.
+(Other languages may display more of less characters.)

 These tables can be selected near line 146.